InsertKoinIO/koin/README.md

 ## insert-koin.io

-### All documentation, sample and references has been move to our website.
+* All documentation, sample and references has been move to our website.
 Check the official website to get started: [insert-koin.io](https://insert-koin.io)

-### Koin samples have been moved here: [koin-samples @ github](https://github.com/Ekito/koin-samples)
+* Koin samples have been moved here: [koin-samples @ github](https://github.com/Ekito/koin-samples)

+### NEW : Koin Android Developer Quick Reference : [Android Quick Ref](https://insert-koin.io/docs/1.0/quick-reference/android/)

 ## Getting Started